elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 Block definition may be given in one of two forms:

 1. Block name - string.<br/>
-   Объявленные методы будут применяться во всех экземплярах блока независимо от их состояний (модификаторов).
-Declared methods will be applied in all instances of the block , regardless of their states (modifiers)
-Пример: декларация методов для блока `button`.
-Example: Declaration of methods for the block
+   Declared methods will be applied in the block instances, regardless of their states (modifiers) For example: Declaration of methods for the `button` block.

     ```js
 DOM.decl('button',